sanjaykumarnagar/node.js-api-template/README.md

 - Build, sign, and broadcast transactions using PSBT (bitcoinjs-lib)
 - Estimate fees and perform simple coin selection
 - Optional Bitcoin Core RPC integration (for regtest and advanced workflows)
+- Experimental swap scaffolding (quotes via public exchange APIs; simulated orders)

 Important:
 - This project is for educational and testing purposes only.
 - It does not and will not implement any "flashing" or deceptive transaction features.
-- Mainnet support is intentionally omitted; only testnet/regtest are supported.
+- Mainnet support is off by default; if you enable it with your own node/exchange accounts, you are responsible for compliance and safety.

 ## Run